-Advancing NIEHS' primary goal of integrating the environment more fully into the biomedical research enterprise requires investment in improved methods and technology for measurement of a wide variety of environmental agents and factors utilizing the exposome framework, as well as the ability to derive actionable meaning from research results.
+Advancing NIEHS's primary goal of integrating environment more fully into the biomedical research enterprise requires investment in improved methods and technology for measurement of a wide variety of environmental agents and factors utilizing the exposome framework, as well as the ability to derive actionable meaning from research results.

-- a.
-Increase environmental assessment capacity of non-NIEHS supported researchers. - b.
-Expand development of measurement tools and technologies to enable studies in support of the emerging operational exposomics framework. - c.
-Develop new risk assessment and other methodologies for setting standards and interpreting environmental data.
+- Increase environmental assessment capacity of non-NIEHS supported researchers - Expand development of measurement tools and technologies to enable studies in support of the emerging operational exposomics framework - Develop new risk assessment and other methodologies for setting standards and interpreting environmental data

-Area 5: Communication and Dissemination
+Communication and Dissemination Capacity and Infrastructure

 Communication infrastructure and resources encompass a wide variety of activities.
-The purpose of communication across these activities includes dissemination of research across the scientific community and clinical communities, dissemination of health promotion information to general audiences, outreach and engagement with external groups and communities, and provision of scientific information to public audiences including Congress, advocacy groups, and news media.
+The purpose of communication across these activities includes dissemination of research across the scientific community, dissemination of health promotion information to general audiences, outreach and engagement with external groups and communities, and provision of scientific information to public audiences including Congress, advocacy groups and news media.

-- a.
-Conduct robust outreach through NIEHS websites, podcasts, and newsletters. - b.
-Enhance the use of social media and other innovative communication tools to engage with public and scientific communities. - c.
-Support NIEHS' editorially independent journals, Environmental Health Perspectives and Journal of Health and Pollution. - d.
-Develop and evaluate strategies to communicate environmental public health messages to diverse audiences in culturally appropriate ways. - e.
-Engage with clinicians, medical societies, and organizations, such as the U.S. Preventive Services Task Force and the Community Preventive Services Task Force, to ensure that evidence from environmental health research is integrated into medical and health care standards of practice. - f.
-Engage with communities, patient advocacy groups, academic and professional societies, and the public through community forums and other forms of outreach.
+Conduct robust outreach through NIEHS websites, podcasts, and newsletters

+- Enhance the use of social media and other innovative communication tools to engage with public and scientific communities - Support NIEHS's editorially independent journals, Environmental Health Perspectives and Journal of Health and Pollution - Engage with communities, patient advocacy groups, academic and professional societies, and the public through community forums and other forms of outreach